ericsson-iap/python-sample-app/README.md

 ### Prerequisites for Onboarding

-The client with the required roles is authenticated and an access token is available for accessing the required platform APIs.

-For *onboarding and instantiating* the Hello World App, the user logged into the system needs to be assigned all the following permissions:
+Contact the platform administrator to request the following:

+- A CA certificate, needed for secure communication with the platform APIs.
+- Client Access to the platform with the required roles, needed for authorized communication with the platform APIs used to *onboard and instantiate* the Hello World App.
+You will receive a Client ID and Client Secret from the platform administrator.
+Include the required roles listed below in the request.

 | Role                                                            | Role Description                                                              |
 | --------------------------------------------------------------- | ----------------------------------------------------------------------------- |